 - Minnehaha Academy Upper School

-There are also over 10 private elementary schools that are based on similar faith tenets and/or culture groups.
+There are also over 10 private elementary schools that are based on similar faith tenets and/or cultural groups.

 Important Stats for Level of Education